gisquick/gisquick-doc/docs/project-publishing.rst

 .. _publication-base-layers:

-By **base layers** are meant typically WMS layers provided by QGIS project. ``Base layer`` subpage also allows adding base layers provided by external services like OpenStreetMap, MapBox or Bing.
+By **base layers** are meant typically WMS layers provided by QGIS project. ``Base layer`` sub-page also allows adding base layers provided by external services like OpenStreetMap, MapBox or Bing.

 .. important:: |imp| External base layers are available only when QGIS